-The Company adopted a new stock option plan during the year pursuant to which the Company may grant stock options to any director, employee or consultant of the Company.
-The stock option plan was approved by shareholders at the Company's Annual General Meeting held on September 16, 2021.

-The options granted during the year vest in three tranches with one third vesting after one year, one third after two years and one third after three years.
-The options allotted at January 1, 2021 vest only in certain limited conditions, such as a change of control.
+Under the option plan approved by shareholders at the Company's Annual General Meeting on September 16, 2021, the Company may grant stock options to any director, employee or consultant of the Company.
+The options granted under the stock option plan vest in three tranches with one third vesting after one year, one third after two years and one third after three years.
+The options with GBP0.25 exercise price granted under the previous stock option plan vest in certain limited circumstances, such as a change of control.
 The options are equity settled share based payment transactions.

-The following table lists the options outstanding at December 31, 2021 by exercise price:
+The following table lists the options outstanding at December 31, 2022 by exercise price:

-Exerc ise price Outstanding Exercisa ble
+Exerc cise price Outstanding Exercisa ble

 Local \$ equivalent No of options Weighted average remaining term (in years) No of options Weighted average remaining term (in years)

-CAD1.00 0.78 600,000 4.84 - 4.84
+CAD1.00 0.78 525,000 3.84 - 3.84

-GBP0.25 0.34 1,128,438 4.25 - 4.25
+GBP0.25 0.34 1,128,438 3.25 - 3.25